 About Karen Bonnell

 Karen has over 30 years of experience working with couples and families facing transition, loss, growth and change.
-A graduate of the University of Michigan, Karen has been board certified and licensed as an Advanced Registered Nurse Practitioner since 1982.
-She served on the faculty of University of Michigan, Eastern Michigan University & Seattle Pacific University before beginning full-time private practice in 1984.
+A graduate of the University of Michigan, she served on the faculty of University of Michigan, Eastern Michigan University & Seattle Pacific University before beginning full-time private practice in 1984.
+In 2021, she brought her psychiatric nursing career to a close, and now focuses strictly on coaching and mediation.
 She regularly writes for, speaks to and trains health care and legal professionals.

-“The Parenting Plan Handbook” followed with contributor Felicia Malsby Soleil, JD.
-Karen and Felicia built a workbook and four-plus hours of coaching seminars (“Kids First”), which provide valuable access to the mechanics behind writing a strong, child-centered parenting plan.
+“The Parenting Plan Workbook” followed with contributor Felicia Malsby Soleil, JD.
+Karen and Felicia built a workbook and four-plus hours of coaching seminars (The Parenting Plan Workbook Video Series), which provide valuable access to the mechanics behind writing a strong, child-centered parenting plan.

 As a teacher, trainer, facilitator, Karen played an instrumental role in developing the year-long facilitator training program for the Compassionate Listening Project.
 As a certified Compassionate Listening trainer, Karen utilizes this heart-centered approach to authentic speaking and capable listening used around the world in high-conflict situations such as Israel/Palestine.
 Her deep listening skills make all the difference working with co-parent pairs in conflict as they find their way through the pain of divorce into a future with optimism.

 Karen has served on the board of King County Collaborative Law and Collaborative Professionals of Washington.
-She is a member of the International Academy of Collaborative Professionals and Academy of Professional Family Mediators.
+She is a member of the International Academy of Collaborative Professionals and King County Collaborative Law.

 Please don’t hesitate to contact Karen to discuss interviews, forums, trainings, or coaching and consultation services.